V sign: Japan

 In Japan, it is generally believed to have been influenced by Beheiren's anti-Vietnam War activists in the late 1960s and a Konica camera advertisement in 1971.
 A more colorful account of this practice claims it was influenced by the American figure skater Janet Lynn during the 1972 Winter Olympics in Sapporo, Hokkaidō.
 She fell during a free-skate period, but continued to smile even as she sat on the ice.
 Though she placed third in the competition, her cheerful diligence and persistence resonated with many Japanese viewers.
 Lynn became an overnight foreign celebrity in Japan.
 A peace activist, Lynn frequently flashed the V sign when she was covered in Japanese media, and she is credited by some Japanese for having popularized its use since the 1970s in amateur photographs.

-China, South Korea and Taiwan

-In China, South Korea and Taiwan, the V sign is a popular pose in photographs.
-It is used in both casual and formal settings.
-For the most part in these countries, the gesture is divorced from its previous meanings as a peace sign or as an insult; for most the meaning of the sign is "victory" or "yeah", implying a feeling of happiness.
-It is used in both directions (palm facing the signer and palm facing forward).

-The pose is gaining significant popularity in South Korea due to the common usage amongst K-pop idols and young people – especially in selfies.
-V signing is commonly linked with aegyo, a popular trend in Korea meaning "acting cutely".
-It can also be placed in front of a cheek to make the cheek look slimmer, but open hand with palm against the face is more common.

 Elsewhere

 In the United States, the usage of the V sign as a photography gesture is known but not widely used.

 The original poster for the 2003 film What a Girl Wants showed star Amanda Bynes giving a V sign as an American girl visiting London.
 In the US, the poster was altered to instead show Bynes with both arms down, to avoid giving the perception that the film was criticizing the then-recently commenced Iraq War.